Meredith-Bo/Meredith-Bo.github.io/_pages/about.md

 Thank you for visiting my page.
-Please do not hesitate to contact me at any time.
-My email is *aashen AT berkeley DOT edu*.
+My email is *aashen AT berkeley DOT edu* if you would like to connect.